 Being and Existence

-LULWAH AL HOMOUD’S INTRICATE GEOMETRIC PATTERNS FOR BEING AND EXISTENCE ARE BASED ON THE ARABIC ALPHABET, USING THE FORMS OF LANGUAGE TO COMMUNICATE A POSITIVE EMOTIONAL EXPERIENCE.
+LULWAH AL HOMOUD’S INTRICATE GEOMETRIC PATTERNS FOR BEING AND EXISTENCE WERE BASED ON THE ARABIC ALPHABET, USING THE FORMS OF LANGUAGE TO COMMUNICATE A POSITIVE EMOTIONAL EXPERIENCE.

-Visitors will enter a darkened room with animated geometric patterns on each wall.
-These are intended to convey the sense of a prelapsarian, universal language – a means of communication understood by all.
-A series of mirrors will draw the visitors and patterns together as part of the installation, creating a connection that, Al Homoud hopes, will instil a sense of serenity and tranquillity.
-“Language can spread love, anger, grief and peace,” she says.
+Visitors entered a darkened room with animated geometric patterns on each wall.
+These were intended to convey the sense of a prelapsarian, universal language – a means of communication understood by all.
+A series of mirrors drew the visitors and patterns together as part of the installation, creating a connection that, Al Homoud hoped, instilled a sense of serenity and tranquillity.
+“Language can spread love, anger, grief and peace,” she said.
 “I chose a language that speaks to the soul to create a peaceful experience.
 This piece of design is an attempt to unite us in an abstract way.”

 - Designer: Lulwah Al Homoud

 - Supporting Body: King Abdulaziz Centre, Saudi Arabia